mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 ```bash
 ./up
 ```

+!!!
+If this is the first time you start the Mender server, several gigabytes of docker images may need to be downloaded.
+On a 100Mbit Internet connection this may take 5 minutes.

 As the Mender services start up, you will see a lot of log messages from them in your terminal.
 This includes output from the Mender virtual QEMU device, similar to the following: